ShadrackAdwera/ts-auth/README.md

 ## The Idea

 - Provide users with an access token and a refresh upon authentication.
-- On the React App (later on though), request for a new access once the current one is expired, instead of autologging the user out.
+- On the React App (later on though), request for a new access token using the refresh token once the current one is expired, instead of autologging the user out.
 - Blacklist refresh tokens for whatever reason.
-- Honouralble Mention: Password change logic.
+- Honourable Mention: Password change logic.

 ## Technologies Used
 - MongoDB - It has always been NoSQL and this is the best to ever do it.